MerwaneHAMADI/laravel-base/readme.md

 **Verify that you can perform all the crud operations on Employees**

+**To run tests** :
+`./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/Feature/UserTest.php`

 **BONUS**

 I implemented a way for admin to create users, roles and permissions.
 Verify that :
 A regular user can't create an admin user ( he would then be able to perform update and delete operations, we don't want that)
 An admin user can read/update/create/delete admins, users, roles, permissions and employees